deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 One mouthful was enough.
 "Great…Father Fyu!" he coughed.

-Warhorse just laughed.
+WARHORSE just laughed.
 "You okay?"

 "It's like eating a candle!"